Matt-J-Barlow/detection-response-foundations-portfolio/module-4-endpoint-investigation/README.md

 # Module 4 — Endpoint Monitoring & Host Visibility

+---

 ## Overview

 This module demonstrates endpoint-level detection and investigation using host telemetry.
 The focus is on analyzing process execution, command-line activity, and behavioral patterns to identify potentially malicious activity on a compromised system.

-Unlike previous modules, this work emphasizes **host-based reasoning** rather than log aggregation or alert triage alone.
+Unlike previous modules, this work emphasizes host-based reasoning rather than log aggregation or alert triage alone.

+This module simulates real-world endpoint investigations using representative telemetry based on common enterprise attack patterns.

 ---

+## What Makes This Module Different

+Unlike traditional SIEM-focused analysis, this module emphasizes host-level visibility and behavioral reasoning.

+The scenarios require:

+- Correlating multiple low-signal events
+- Interpreting attacker intent from process behavior
+- Making defensible decisions under uncertainty

+This reflects real SOC and MDR investigation workflows.

+---

 ## Objectives

-- Analyze endpoint telemetry to identify suspicious activity
-- Understand process creation events (Sysmon Event ID 1, Event ID 4688)
-- Investigate parent-child process relationships
-- Interpret command-line arguments for malicious intent
-- Identify living-off-the-land techniques (LOLBins)
+- Perform endpoint-level investigation using host telemetry
+- Identify malicious behavior through process execution and command-line analysis
-- Correlate execution, network, and post-execution behavior
+- Correlate process, network, and file activity into a coherent attack chain
-- Assess risk based on both technical and business context
+- Distinguish between legitimate and malicious activity in ambiguous scenarios
+- Identify persistence mechanisms and attacker tradecraft on endpoints
+- Produce SOC-ready, defensible analysis

 ---